bdeckard92/dupUT/01-Class-Content/13-ORM/01-Activities/01-Sequelize-Library/README.md

 * Create a `'sequelize_library'` DB.

+* Navigate to the [Unsolved](Unsolved/) folder and run `npm install` in your terminal.

 * Be sure to modify the [connection.js](Unsolved/app/config/connection.js) file to include your MySQL user/database information.

-* Modify the query methods in the [api-routes.js](Unsolved/app/routes/api-routes.js) file to use sequelize to GET the following:
+* In the [api-routes.js](Unsolved/app/routes/api-routes.js) file, modify the following routes to use sequelize query methods:

   * Get all books